Shingon-shū Buzan-ha

-Buzan-ha (真言宗豊山派, Shingon-shū Buzan-ha) is a sect of new school of Shingon Buddhism (新義真言宗 Shingi Shingon-shū) founded in the 16th century by the priest Senyo Sōjō (専誉僧正).
-The main Buzan-ha temple is Hase-dera in Sakurai, Nara.
+Buzan-ha (真言宗豊山派, Shingon-shū Buzan-ha) is a sect of the new school of Shingon Buddhism (新義真言宗 Shingi Shingon-shū) founded in the 16th century by the priest Sen'yo Sōjō (専誉僧正)."Shingon Buddhism" The main Buzan-ha temple is Hase-dera in Sakurai, Nara.

-While the reformed Shingon (shingi) faction, established by the priest Kakuban, is synonymous with the Chisan-ha sect, the Buzan-ha sect was strongly tied with the Tokugawa clan, receiving support from the shogunate, and the main temple, Gokoku-ji, where it became a focal point for spreading the Shingon teachings for the Kanto region.
-While gaining many followers in Kanto, historical circumstances led to only one branch temple existing in the Chūgoku and Kyushu regions due to the dispersal and consolidation of the Shingon sect.
+The reformed Shingon (shingi) faction was established by the priest Kakuban in the 12th century.
+After conflicts at Mount Kōya, Kakuban's group established Negoro-ji, where the Shingi Shingon tradition developed and later split into two main branches: Buzan-ha and Chisan-ha."Shingon Buddhism" The Buzan-ha sect was strongly tied with the Tokugawa clan, receiving support from the shogunate.
+The temple Gokoku-ji in Tokyo became a focal point for spreading the Shingon teachings in the Kanto region.
+While gaining many followers in Kanto, historical circumstances led to limited presence in the Chūgoku and Kyushu regions due to the dispersal and consolidation of the Shingon sect.

 History

-The history of the Buzan sect of Shingon begins with the establishment of Hasedera.
-Although the founding of Hasedera is estimated to be in the Nara period, the details remain unclear.
+The history of the Buzan sect of Shingon begins with the establishment of Hase-dera.
+Although the founding of Hase-dera is estimated to be in the Nara period, the details remain unclear.
 According to temple records, in the first year of Shuchō (686), during the reign of Emperor Tenmu, Dokei erected a three-story pagoda on the western hill of Hatsuseyama.
 In the fourth year of Jinki (727), it is said that the monk Tokudo enshrined a statue of Ekādaśamukha (Juichimen-kannon) on the eastern hill (the current location of the main hall) and founded the temple, but this is considered within the realm of tradition.

-In the 14th year of Jōwa (847) on December 21, Hasedera was officially recognized as a fixed-amount temple, and on May 10, in the 2nd year of Ten'an (858), it was recorded that the three precepts were established.
-It is believed that during this period, Hasedera was recognized as an official temple, and an administrator was appointed.
+In the 14th year of Jōwa (847) on December 21, Hase-dera was officially recognized as a fixed-amount temple, and on May 10, in the 2nd year of Ten'an (858), it was recorded that the three precepts were established.
+It is believed that during this period, Hase-dera was recognized as an official temple, and an administrator was appointed.

-From the mid-Heian period onward, Hasedera attracted the faith of the aristocracy as a Kannon pilgrimage site.
+From the mid-Heian period onward, Hase-dera attracted the faith of the aristocracy as a Kannon pilgrimage site.
 In the first year of Manju (1024), Fujiwara no Michinaga made a pilgrimage, and from the medieval period onwards, it spread its influence to warriors and commoners.